Gabriel Luna: Career

 The following year, he starred as border patrol agent Lance Flores in the thriller film Transpecos, opposite Clifton Collins, Jr. and Johnny Simmons.
 The film had its premiere at South by Southwest in March 2016.
 Luna next appeared as motorcycle racer Eddie Hasha in the Discovery Channel miniseries Harley and the Davidsons.
 In July of the same year, it was announced that he would join the cast of Agents of S.H.I.E.L.D. in season 4 as Robbie Reyes / Ghost Rider.
 He was nominated for Choice TV: Action Actor at the 2017 Teen Choice Awards for his role as Ghost Rider.
 Luna has a supporting role as Mr. Lawrence in the coming-of-age film Hala, alongside Jack Kilmer and Anna Chlumsky.
 In April 2018, he was cast as the villainous Rev-9 Terminator in Terminator: Dark Fate.

 In 2019, it was announced that Luna would be reprising his role of Robbie Reyes / Ghost Rider from Agents of S.H.I.E.L.D. in a television series centred on the character which will be released on Hulu to debut in 2020.
 On September 25, it was reported that Hulu had decided not to go forward on the series.

 In April 2021, it was announced that Luna would play Tommy Miller in the HBO television adaptation of The Last of Us opposite Pedro Pascal.
+In March 2025, he was cast as Freddy Strain in the second season of the Amazon Prime Video series The Terminal List.
+In July 2026, Luna was cast in a guest role as Ray Ballard / the Sleepy-Eyed Stranger in the Dexter sequel series Dexter: Resurrection.